michaelester/netural-boilerplate/README.md

 ```

 ## How can I add Google Analytics?
-- add your Google Analytics key to `index.twig`
+- Add your Google Analytics key to `index.twig`

 ## How can I add Favicons?
 - Use [RealFaviconGenerator](http://realfavicongenerator.net/) to generate all the icons and files